What are the key lessons from business history that will still apply in the future?

 My most loyal readers will know that this is the question I’m currently trying to answer, as part of my project to describe the future of business.

 First, I spoke to Chris McKenna of Oxford University’s Saïd Business School.
-Since my last post I’ve also spoken to Nitin Nohria, the Dean at Harvard Business School, and Geoffrey G. Jones, Profesor of Business History at Harvard Business School.
+Since my last post I’ve also spoken to Nitin Nohria, the Dean at Harvard Business School, and Geoffrey G. Jones, Professor of Business History at Harvard Business School.

 The two HBS scholars added a number of lessons to the ones carved out by McKenna.
 And, interestingly, they both reinforced Mckenna’s argument that change is not accelerating.